 The thing about the book though is that the characters weren’t exactly all that well written.
 Izzy is supposed to be someone with a passion for medicine and healing and this was really under done in the novel.
 What I mean is that I feel her interest was only mentioned in passing and was purely perfunctory so that the book could take a nod from the original legend where she heals Tristan of his wounds and here she helps him with a bruised ankle.
 Other than that I feel like Izzy had very little other interests and an underdeveloped backstory.
 I never understood her connection with her twin brother Hull.
 In fact he was just a very odd part of the book in general and really his character could have been axed from the story.

 As for Tristan, well at least we saw his passion for chess but I definitely didn’t understand how he was so under his cousin Marcus’ thumb.
 Like I know that in the original myth that Tristan was indebted to the King Mark character and saw him as a sort of mentor but in the book the relationship between Tristan and Marcus wasn’t really as believable.
 Because Marcus was basically a douchebag and it just didn’t make sense to me why Tristan went along with his shady ways so much.

 And oh my gosh I basically spent most of the book silently yelling at Izzy and Tristan to just cop on!!!

-THEY DID SO MUCH STUPID STUFF AND MADE SO MANY RIDICULOUS DECISIONS THAT I CAN’T EVEN!!!!!!
+THEY DID SO MUCH BRAINLESS STUFF AND MADE SO MANY RIDICULOUS DECISIONS THAT I CAN’T EVEN!!!!!!

 But despite all these issues I still enjoyed the book *shrugs shoulders*